 7. Musée du Debarquement

-The Musée du Debarquement (the Landing Museum) is located in one of my favorite parts of Normandy—the commune of Arromanches-les-Bains.
+The Musée du Debarquement (the Landing Museum) is located in one of my favorite parts of Normandy—the commune of Arromanches-les-Bains in the Gold Beach sector.
 It officially opened on June 5th, 1954 and was the first museum built to commemorate the D-Day landings.

 Unlike the other five Normandy beaches where the majority of fighting took place, the beaches of Arromanches were used to accommodate Mulberry harbors, or artificial ports.
 Because there wasn’t adequate space for unloading military vehicles (and more), Allied forces built temporary ports (developed by the UK) and were able to unload and transport 9,000 tons of materials per day.
 You can still see the remnants of these today.